March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

 More FanDuel offers for all users

-In addition to its generous new-user offer, FanDuel is dishing out several intriguing sportsbook promos for existing users.
-Here’s what’s on tap for today’s March Madness slate:
+Beyond its exciting welcome bonus, FanDuel is rolling out several sportsbook promos for existing users.
+Here’s what’s available for today’s March Madness matchups:

-- Bet Back Token: Opt in to receive a token that grants a bonus bet refund if your wager loses.
+- Bet Back Token: Opt in to receive a token that provides a bonus bet refund if your wager doesn’t hit.

-- Tourney Shuffle: Play a free game to collect a random set of men’s college teams.
-Use up to 20 shuffles to build your ideal lineup — if all your teams reach the Final Four, you’ll split $100,000 in prizes.
+- Tourney Shuffle: Play a free game to receive a random selection of men’s college teams.
+You can reshuffle up to 20 times to build your ideal group—if all your teams make the Final Four, you’ll share a $100,000 prize pool.

-- Dog of the Day Jackpot Token: Place your token on a college basketball game between today and March 20.
-If your selected team wins and is the lowest-seeded victor, you’ll share a $1 million bonus bet prize pool with other winners.
+- NCAAB Parlay Boost Builder: Add more legs to your parlay to increase your potential payout by up to 105%.

+- Bet Your Bracket: Wager on March Madness futures by building a parlay with your bracket picks.

 How to claim $200 in bonus bets from FanDuel

-Claiming $200 in bonus bets from FanDuel is extremely easy.
-When you follow the steps below, you will be able to use your bonus bets quickly.

-- Register: Click any link on this page to begin the registration process with FanDuel.
-Be ready to provide your personal information and download the FanDuel app to complete your account verification.
+- Register: Click any link on this page to begin the registration process.
+Enter your personal details and download the FanDuel app to verify your account.

-- Make a deposit: Choose your preferred payment method and make a minimum deposit of $5 to qualify for the FanDuel welcome bonus.
+- Make your deposit: Choose your preferred payment method and deposit at least $5 to qualify for the FanDuel welcome offer.

-- Place a bet: Place your first bet of $5 or more on any March Madness market.
+- Place your first bet: Bet $5 or more on any available sports betting market.

-- Use your bonus: If your $5 wager wins, you’ll receive $200 in bonus bets.
-You can use your bonus on any FanDuel betting market within seven days.
+- Claim your bonus: If your $5 wager wins, you’ll be rewarded with $200 in bonus bets.
+Be sure to use them within seven days on any FanDuel market.

 Can you bet on March Madness in the US?